Menithal/Mals-VRM0-Utility/README.md

 Autobind contains various "Magic" tools.
 These will only work if certain naming conventions are used (as its the only way to reliably bind them) but it will try to match them to a "best guess" based with lower case sensitivity.

-#### Note these do NOT override existing BlendshapeClips that have defined Blendshapes in them, only ones that have not been bind.
-You will have to delete previously made BlendshapeClips if you want the tools to handle them.

 - `Existing Blendshapes` - Looks through all the mesh in the selected VRM model, and looks through every single available blendshapes, and makes them into clips.
   - `Filtered` - Selects only Valid VRM, VseeFace, ARKit, HTC Facetracking blendshapes
   - `Unfiltered` - Selects -everything- but decorative Blendshapes. (like `====== Viseme ======` or variants using other symbols)